paoshea/whiteboard/whiteboard/README.md

 ## 🙏 Acknowledgments

+- Created by Phil OShea FCA - Software Visionary and Founder
 - Built with React and modern web technologies
 - Uses Shadcn UI for component styling
 - WebSocket implementation for real-time features